Faxaflói: History

-Faxa Bay has always been a source of nourishment of the people living on its shore.
+Faxa Bay has been a source of nourishment of the people living on its shore.
 In former times, fishermen went out in small boats to fish near the shore.
-Today the ships are much larger, but have to go further out to sea if they wish to catch fish.
+Today the ships are much larger, but have to go further out to sea to catch fish.
 Just north of Reykjavík in Kollafjörður is the small island Viðey.
-In modern times, it has been uninhabited since 1943, but a former settlement has been proven from the 10th century onward.
+It has been uninhabited since 1943, but a former settlement was found dating from the 10th century.
 During the 12th century, a chapel was constructed, and a monastery was founded in 1225, existing until the Protestant Reformation at the end of the 16th century.
 The island and the remains of the settlement can be visited by taking a ferry from Reykjavík harbour.